VirtusLab/scala-cli/website/docs/reference/cli-options.md

 For assembly JAR, whether to add a bash / bat preamble

+#### `--main-class-in-manifest`

+For assembly JAR, whether to specify a main class in the JAR manifest

 #### `--spark`

 Generate an assembly JAR for Spark (assembly that doesn't contain Spark, nor any of its dependencies)